Unleash Your Full Potential!

 I had to try and calm down.

-Whether it was standing on the side of the road yelling about how much everything hurt, holding someone’s hand and getting that comfort and support from a shoulder to lean on, or going for a drive to clear my head, or simply just finding a distraction like working or reading or baking or hiking, whatever the case may be, I just needed to find what worked best for me.
+For healing, for me, it was standing on the side of the road yelling about how much everything hurt, holding someone’s hand and getting that comfort and support from a shoulder to lean on, or sometimes going for a drive to clear my head, or simply just finding a distraction like working or reading or baking or hiking, whatever the case may be, I just needed to find what worked best for me.

 So if you’re still reading this, and you’re feeling down, please remember to try, try, try again.
 Sometimes the hardest part of pain, is just opening up and talking about it.
 And knowing that it’s okay to talk about it was something that helped me.
-Having a safe space and respect and patience from those around me allowed me to gradually take those steps to healing at my own pace.
+Having a safe space, respect, and patience from those around me allowed me to gradually take those steps to healing at my own pace.

 Healing is hard.
 Taking the first step is hard.